 Carol is a mother to 2 children.
 She currently resides in Seattle, WA and works to mentor emerging artists from various backgrounds.
 Carol is a musician of 21 years who plays the violin and the viola.
 Carol enjoys hiking in the Pacific Northwest's numerous old growth forests.
 Carol was certified thru the City of Seattle Parks & Recreation Urban Forest Educator Program and loves to teach about conifers, indigenous and invasive species.
 You can find her walking all over Seattle.

-Carol deeply believes in the power of art to build community, bridge community relationships and create authentic space for healing.
+Carol deeply believes in the power of art to build community.